Updated: 3 March 2018

 Just because it is possible to hack something does not mean that hacking has political utility.
 Not all actors have the ability to inflict great harm through computer network operations, and those that do often lack the motivation.
 This page summarizes some theoretical and empirical findings from my own research.
 Since these articles and chapters are scattered about, here they are gathered in one place as a sort of cybersecurity manifesto.
 I will eventually get around to writing a book about cybersecurity that synthesizes all of this.

 Cyberspace is a sociotechnical institution that requires actors to cooperate in order to compete.
 Dependence on shared sociotechnical standards and protocols creates incentives for political actors to both limit the severity of conflict and increase the diversity of conflict.
 I believe that we should understand cyberspace as the most sophisticated system of political economic institutions ever built, not simply a material infrastructure.
 Conflict within this institution is different than traditional conflict in anarchy since the competitors depend upon the voluntary adoption of shared standards and protocols.
 Attackers and defenders both use stealth and stratagem to learn about and influence the other in a conspiracy of restraint that avoids open warfare.
-As a result, cybersecurity is "restrained by design" (this is my most synoptic coverage of cybersecurity from an international relations perspective.
+As a result, cybersecurity is "restrained by design" (this is my most consolidated discussion of cybersecurity from an international relations perspective.
 Also here is a talk on this theme.).

 Cybersecurity is fundamentally an intelligence problem.
 Cyber conflict is more like a contest between intelligence and counterintelligence than a military battle.
 The modern intelligence enterprise is a product of technological innovation, and the contemporary concern about cybersecurity is just the latest historical development of this trend.
 There are more ways and means available for deceptive collection and influence than ever before, and actors beyond state intelligence agencies are increasingly involved.
 The fact that militaries worry about cyber power owes more to an increasing military dependence on intelligence than the emergence of a new weapon system.
 My chapter in the forthcoming Oxford Handbook of Cybersecurity examines the targeting, collection, analysis and application, covert action, and counterintelligence dimensions of cybersecurity, highlighting the continuities with traditional problems.